crazzle/pottjs-vagrant/README.md

 The folder "jenkins_jobs" contains two pre-configured jobs that deploy either a Python or a NodeJS application to the application node.

+The two jobs basically version applications over infrastructure using the Jenkins build number as the versioning scheme.
+A simple mechanism but proven stable.

+The Jenkins jobs are far away from perfect:
+- missing checks if docker remote api calls fail
+- missing proper check for already running instance if the application, which is at the moment done my decrementing the build number

 The folder "jenkins_plugins" contains the plugins needed to run these jobs (e.g. the Git-Plugin).

 The "scripts" folder contains all needed bash scripts to bootstrap the provisioning